Faek/mirc-tf2-pug-script/readme.md

 	* Enter the path to your steam installation eg: `C:\Program Files (x86)\steam\`
 	* If you want enable afk protection, enable it in the options menu as well.

+4. If you reload mIRC you will see the new toolbar icons

-4. Click the "Add up to Pug" tab, choose your preferred channel & classes, and hit add.
+5. Click the "Add up to Pug" tab, choose your preferred channel & classes, and hit add.

-5. Type /advert to tell all of ur best buds about ur kewl new script.
+6. Type /advert to tell all of ur best buds about ur kewl new script.

 ## Upgrade Instructions